 Communications Overview

-The communication protocol specified by the document requires each user-data have an identifier byte, Byte 0, corresponding to the type of data.
+The communication protocol specified by the document requires each user-data section of the XBee packet have an identifier byte, Byte 0, corresponding to the type of data.

 Pairing/Handshaking

 At the start of every game, the LUCs and HZVs must establish communication via pairing/handshaking.
-The pairing/handshaking commands allows for LUCs to take control of specific HZVs.
+This process allows for LUCs to take control of specific HZVs.
 This data structure is two bytes long.
 Byte 0 is the data-type identifier and byte 1 is the pairing/handshaking data.
 Communication will be initiated when the LUC sends out a pairing/handshaking message with the second byte as 0xED.
 When the HZV receives this message successfully, it will return the message data structure with the second byte as 0xCD.
-If the LUC is able to receive this message from the HZV, successful pairing/handshaking is established and the LUC can then take control of the HZV through gameplay commands described below.
+If the LUC is able to receive this message from the HZV, successful pairing/handshaking is established.
+The LUC can then take control of the HZV through gameplay commands described below.

 Necromancer Commands

 The Necromancer commands will allow modification of zombie behavior.
 HZV’s that are in human mode should ignore the commands received from the Necromancer.
-These commands will enable the modification of the speed of the zombie (ranging from 50% to 75%), the turning rate (50% to 100%) and confuse operator (swap left and right).
+These commands will enable the modification of the maximum speed of the zombie (ranging from 50% to 75%), the turning rate (50% to 100%) and confuse operator (swap left and right).
 The length of the data of the Necromancer command will be 5 bytes.
 Byte 0 will be the data-type identifier byte followed by 4 bytes corresponding to one of the actions specified above.

 **The data structure for the Necromancer will be specified by the teaching staff.
-Bytes 1 through 4 are reserved for the data, as its specified.
+Bytes 1 through 4 are reserved for the data, as is specified.

 Gameplay Commands